JimmyRowland/team_sporty/README.md

 - Team message board ✅
 - Login/authentication ✅

-Standard Requirements
+Standard Goals
-- Search function for teams / players ✅/❌ (search function for teams is implemented)
-- Direct messages to individuals ❌
-- Add Google calendar support (using Google Calendar API) ❌
-- Sprucing up the team page, announcements on team page ✅
 - Ability to add profile image and cover image ✅
 - Manage teams - promote players to coaches/managers; kick players ✅
-- Join teams/team portal ✅
 - Mark off availability for events ✅
+- Dynamic routing ✅

-Stretch
+Stretch Goals
 - Server Side Rendering (NextJS) ✅
 - Search function for teams ✅
+- Search function for players ❌
+- Image posts ✅
+- Direct messages to individuals ❌
 - Managing Clubs (can have more than one team in a club) ❌
 - Social media feeds ❌
 - Sports Statistics (individual and team) - eg. W/L record, goals/assists, etc. ❌

-#
+## Project Task Requirements (Original)
+Minimal Requirements

+Create, view, and manage teams
+Manage schedules and availiability
+Customized Home pages for the individual
+Team message board
+Standard Requirements

+Search function for teams / players
+Direct messages to individuals
+Add Google calendar support (using Google Calendar API) Recruiting / team portal
+Sprucing up the team page, announcements on team page Stretch

+Managing Clubs (can have more than one team in a club) Social media feeds
+Sports Statistics (individual and team)

 ## 2 minimal requirements broken down